Multiplicity one theorems: the Archimedean case: Nonnegativity of eigenvalues of an Euler vector field

-From now on, we assume that a $\R$-algebra involution $\tau$ on $A$ is given.
-We call $(A,\tau)$ (or $A$ when $\tau$ is understood) a commutative involutive algebra.
-The commutative involutive algebra $A$ is said to be simple if it is nonzero, and has no $\tau$-stable ideal except for $\{0\}$ and itself.
+\vsp We call the commutative involutive algebra $A$ simple if it is nonzero, and has no $\tau$-stable ideal except $\{0\}$ and itself.
 Every simple commutative involutive algebra is isomorphic to one of the followings:

 where $\tau_\R$ and $\tau_\C$ are the maps which interchange the coordinates.
-The first three cases will be referred to as Type I, and the last two cases as Type II.